Nina went to an orphanage for kids who’s parent don’t really care.

 Lunchtime, Nanny worked at playgroups, for kids who hated mobile phones.

-The sort who even in a busy crowd, found themselves alone.
+The sort who even in a busy crowd, found themselves all alone.

 Then, she ran a children’s club, for those who would rather not watch tv.